aratidsa/Stats-Preview-Card-FrontEnd-Mentor/README.md

 # Stats-Preview-Card-FrontEnd-Mentor
 Frontend Mentor Challenge - Stats Preview Card

-This is a solution to the [Blog Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+This is a solution to the [Stats Preview Card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents